Apple Watch 4: Rumored specs, price, release date

 Likely release date: September

 Apple's last few iPhone events have all fallen around the week or two after Labor Day, and the Apple Watch has appeared alongside the iPhone the last two years.
-(We predict Apple will hold its iPhone announcement on Sept.
+(CNET editor Lynn La correctly devined that Apple would hold its iPhone announcement on Sept.
 12.)
 The Apple Watch Series 2 and Series 3 became available a week after both events, and it's a good bet Apple will continue the trend.

 Price?
 Expect more of the same